Get new content delivered directly to your inbox.

 Death looked at her expectantly.

 “I never fell in love.”
-Meghan sighed, ashamed of herself.
+Meghan whispered.
 After seeing all of her wishes realized, how she could still desire more?
 Was she selfish to feel so unfulfilled?
-“I had always dreamed…. that after the war, if we won, I might live long enough for someone to see me, truly see me.
-To look at me and find beauty both inside and out…”
+“I had always dreamed…. that after the war, if we won, I might live long enough for someone to see me, truly see me, and want…”

-She trailed off and shook her head.
-But to her surprise, Death smiled–truly smiled, for the first time.
-It was warm and full of compassion, with no trace of mockery or amusement, and it carried unexpected traces of sorrow which made Meghan’s heart swell.
+She trailed off, ashamed.
+But to her surprise, Death smiled for the first time.
+It was warm and compassionate, without a trace of mockery or amusement, carrying an unexpected trace of sorrow which made Meghan’s heart swell.

-“I see all that,” he told her.
-His thumb moved gently over her cheek, sleeping down beneath her jaw and tilting her chin up.
+“I see all that,” he whispered.
+His thumb moved gently across her cheek, slipping down beneath her jaw and tilting her chin up.

-Her breath hitched, and she felt her stomach flutter, yet she did not pull away.
+Her breath hitched, her stomach fluttered, yet she did not pull away.

 When it was over, Death pulled back and met her gaze.
 “Do not be ashamed of your wistful heart, Meghan.
-It is only natural for you to hunger for more life—for despite your hardships, you have loved life, and you have lived it well.
-You were happy in what you had, and because of that, you can now leave in peace.
+It is natural for you to hunger for life—for despite you the hardships, you have loved it, and you have lived it well.
+Because of that, you can now leave in peace.
 Trust me, you were and are loved… dearly so.”

-Stepping away and holding out his hand, he backed toward the doorway.
+Releasing her, Death stood in the doorway and held out his hand.
 “Come with me, Meghan.
 It’s time.”

-Meghan blinked away her tears and smiled.
-She felt, after all, that it was time to leave.
-Her time had come, and she had no regrets.
+Meghan dried her tears and smiled.
+She knew, after all, that it was time to leave.
+She had no regrets.
 With one last breath, she reached out and took hold of his hand.
 As his fingers closed around hers, Meghan closed her eyes and thought back to all she had seen, all she had done.
 It was true—despite her trials and sorrows, there had also been joy, and triumph, and above all, love.
 The love of her parents, the love of her guardian Finn, and of her cousins, Heich and Dairn.
 And someday, she now knew, the love of her people as well.
 He restless heart settled its wings, and a sense of peace came over her.

 “Are you ready, Meghan?” she heard Death’s voice ask again.